csound-flossmanual/csound-floss/book/09-b-csound-in-maxmsp.md

 # 09 B. CSOUND IN MAXMSP

-Csound can be embedded in a [Max](http://cycling74.com/products/max/) &nbsp;patch using the _csound~_ object.
+Csound can be embedded in a [Max](http://cycling74.com/products/max/) patch using the _csound~_ object.
 This allows you to synthesize and process audio, MIDI, or control data with Csound.

 _Note: Most of the descriptions below have been written years ago by Davis Pyon.
 They may be outdated and will need to be updated._